H-1B Visas & Status

 However, certain qualifying H-4 spouses of H-1B visa holders may work in the United States by filing Form I-765, Application for Employment Authorization.
 These applicants must be married to an H-1B nonimmigrant who is in the process of obtaining employment-based lawful permanent residence.

-Request a Consultation about H-1B Visas & Status
+Request a Consultation From a Seattle H-1B Lawyer

 Resources on H-1B Visas & Status